top of page

 Review Process / Awards Selection Committee

 - All submissions will be screened for completeness and then shared with the Awards Selection Committee. - The Awards Selection Committee will oversee the selection process. - The Awards Selection Committee shall consist of up to ten (10) members and be comprised of addiction specialists from across Canada. - Committee members must disclose any perceived conflicts of interest.
 The committee member may be excused from the selection process of one or more categories. - Should a candidate be nominated in two or more categories, the Awards Selection Committee will determine the appropriate category and notify the nominator(s) as necessary.
 In addition, a nominee may be assigned to a different category than originally nominated to by the Selection Committee. - Nominees not selected will be held over for consideration for one additional year.
 Nominators will be given an opportunity to update their submissions. - Results of the selection process will be compiled and confirmed at the Awards Selection Committee meeting where shortlisted nominations are discussed.
 If less than two qualified candidates are identified through the nominating process the committee reserves the right to put one candidate forward. - The selection process is confidential. - Once the award winners have been selected, the award winners will be contacted via telephone or by email by WCAF.
-WCAF will follow-up to confirm next steps with award winners and notify nominators of successful nominations. - Should the candidate refuse the award, WCAF reserves the right to offer the award to another candidate. - Awards will be presented at the Western Canada Addiction Forum – May 31-June 1, 2024.
+WCAF will follow-up to confirm next steps with award winners and notify nominators of successful nominations. - Should the candidate refuse the award, WCAF reserves the right to offer the award to another candidate. - Awards will be presented at the Western Canada Addiction Forum – May 30 - May 31, 2025.

-Our 2024 Selection Committee
+Our 2025 Selection Committee

 Sincerely,